kernel-machine/vit4v/README.md

 - `--model`: Path to the model weights (required).
 - `--video`: Path to the video to process (required).
 - `--window_size`: Size of the temporal window to process (default: 16).

+## Acknowledgments
+This work was (partially) supported by project no. 202277 WMAE CUP B53D23012820006, “EdgeVision against Varroa (EV2): Edge computing in defence of bees” funded by the Italian’s MUR PRIN2022 (ERC PE6) research program.

 ## Licence
 The code, models and dataset used by this repository subject to the licence [Attribution-NonCommercial-NoDerivatives 4.0 International](LICENCE.md)